 You will need to lose 8-10 cm in ceiling height if you want to install downlights as regulations require sufficient headroom for heat dispersion.
-This is going to make your home feel smaller.
-Smaller homes with downlights don't normally demand higher resale prices than roomier properties without downlights.
-In fact the opposite is the case.
-Making your home feel bigger through resurfacing and installing modern and economic LED lighting options will greatly improve the resale prospects and value of your property.
+Your home will feel drastically smaller.
+Note too that maller homes with downlights don't normally demand higher resale prices than roomier properties without downlights.
+In fact the opposite is true.
+Modernising your home and giving it a "spacious" feel - through resurfacing and installation of modern and economic LED lighting - will greatly improve the resale prospects and value of your property.

 Permission & legalities

-Of course!
-But we have never had a warranty claim!
-We offer a lifetime limited warranty for most substrates.
-Unlike rendering and other techniques, the VermicuHIDE® process mechanically applies our products at very high pressure, removing any dust that could cause disengagement.
+Our lifetime limited warranty covers most substrates.
+However, unlike rendering and other techniques, the VermicuHIDE® process mechanically applies our products at very high pressure, removing any dust that could cause disengagement.
 This results in a permanent and strong adhesion.
 Once completed, the result is an industry high Level 5 finish – the highest quality finish for a plastered ceiling.

-Generally speaking: No. Structural alterations or attachments (such as a Gyprock false ceiling) do require body corporate approval but the VermicuHIDE® system is non-structural.
-The VermicuHIDE® resurfacing system is simply preparing your existing ceiling for painting (patching and sanding...albeit in a high-tech way).
-No new structure is built or attached and the vermiculite is still on the ceiling – simply trimmed and hidden through our trademarked resurfacing system.
 We do recommend notifying strata of your intentions and refer them to our website.
 In almost all cases that will suffice.
 In the rare instance that you are lucky enough to have a strata that requires permission to change a light bulb, we are happy to liaise with them on your behalf.
-Our highly experienced technical assistance team will supply any additional information they may require with regards to fire ratings and sound ratings.
+Our experienced technical assistance team will supply any additional information that may be required.

 Yes.
 In fact around half of the ceilings we resurface have already been painted.